List of Adler's Appetite and Adler band members: 2003–2011

-2007–2011

-In July 2007, the return of Adler's Appetite's was announced for a run of summer shows, with the lineup consisting of Adler, Thomas, Z'nuff and new members Colby Veil of Guns N' Roses tribute band Hollywood Roses on vocals, and Kristy Majors of Pretty Boy Floyd on guitar.
+In July 2007, Adler's Appetite's announced a run of summer shows, with the lineup consisting of Adler, Thomas, Z'nuff and new members Colby Veil of Guns N' Roses tribute band Hollywood Roses on vocals, and Kristy Majors of Pretty Boy Floyd on guitar.
 The band continued touring sporadically, before unveiling a new lineup in late 2008 – in November, former Quiet Riot guitarist Alex Grossi took the place of Majors on guitar, and in December he announced that Tarsha had returned to the group as frontman.
 The vocalist lasted just one US tour, before departing again in April 2009.
 He was replaced a few days later by Rick Stitch, and the group returned to touring.
 In June, former Quiet Riot bassist Chuck Wright temporarily filled in for Z'nuff.

 The group began recording its debut album later in the year, with "Alive" released as the first new material in July 2010.
 "Stardog" and "Fading" were released later in December.
 In early 2011, Grossi left Adler's Appetite to focus on Quiet Riot, which he had recently rejoined; Stitch's Ladyjack bandmate Robo temporarily substituted for the guitarist, before both members left in March to focus on Ladyjack.
 Adler's Appetite returned in April with new vocalist Patrick Stone (of Aces 'N' Eights) and guitarist Lonny Paul.
 Despite news that the group had begun recording new material, in September it was announced that Z'nuff had left the band.
 Adler quickly clarified the bassist's departure, claiming that he was dismissed due to the drummer's intention to start a new group.

-2012 onwards
+2012-2017

 In March 2012, Adler unveiled his new eponymous band Adler, which would include Lynam frontman Jacob Bunton, Adler's Appetite guitarist Lonny Paul and bassist Johnny Martin.
 The band released its debut album Back from the Dead in November, which was produced by former Dokken and Dio bassist Jeff Pilson.
 Despite reports that a second album was due for release in February 2016, Adler announced the dissolution of his eponymous band in February 2017 with the claim that "rock and roll doesn't sell".

+2019-present

-After another hiatus, in February 2018 former Adler's Appetite guitarist Alex Grossi suggested that the group was set to reunite for a tour celebrating the 30th anniversary of Appetite for Destruction.
-In April, the band's lineup was announced as featuring vocalist Constantine Maroulis, lead guitarist Michael Thomas, rhythm guitarist Carl Restivo and bassist Sean McNabb.
-Later in the year, the band included vocalist Ari Kamin, rhythm guitarist Alistair James and bassist Tanya O'Callaghan.
-In November 2021, O'Callaghan left Adler's Appetite when Whitesnake hired her to replace long-time bassist Michael Devin, whom that band parted ways with, becoming Whitesnake's first female member and was replaced a few days later by Todd Kerns as a stand-in until her successor has been named.
+After another hiatus, in May 2019 Steven Adler started off with his solo shows in order to celebrate the anniversary of Appetite for Destruction, with the first performance on May 6.
+His band included his former Adler's Appetite bandmate Michael Thomas, vocalist Ari Kamin, rhythm guitarist Alistair James and bassist Tanya O'Callaghan.
+In November 2021, O'Callaghan left when Whitesnake hired her to replace long-time bassist Michael Devin, whom that band parted ways with, becoming Whitesnake's first female member and was replaced a few days later by Todd Kerns.